 Willie Sellars, Charlene Belleau, Whitney Spearing, Ed ARchie Noisecat, Julian Brave NoiseCat, Kye7e Kye7e, Jean William, Rick Gilbert, Anne Gilbert

-One of those French movies in which characters announce how they are so existential and conflicted and where the is moved by the same ennui that seems off-putting to the viewer.
+One of those French movies in which characters announce how they are so existential and conflicted and where they are so moved by the same ennui that seems off-putting to the viewer.
 Stephane works for Maxime, who runs a shop that repairs violins for well-known musicians.
 They meet Camille, an astonishingly beautiful violinist (who seems about 20 years younger than the married Maxime) who needs some work done.
 She falls for Maxime at first, and he leaves his wife and acquires a new apartment for the two of them.
 But Stephane is the introvert, the sensitive, soulful partner, and she is moved by his more sophisticated awareness of her amazing talent.
 Or is she?
 It's hard to tell what moves her.
 And the characters have that mode of sophistication in which Maxime actually seems to be angry at Stephane because he has made Camille unhappy by not hitting on her-- which, of course, makes her more infatuated with him.
 What is Camille's relationship with Regine?
 Hard to tell-- but if it weren't for the year the film was made in (1992) one would suspect they were lesbians.
 One also suspects that maybe Stephane is homosexual-- how else to explain his lack of interest in bedding Camille?
 It may have seemed deep and interesting in 1992 but it doesn't today.
 The dialog is stiff and schematic.
 Stephane's dry resistance offends more than intrigues.
 Maxime would strike one today as a predator.
 Camille doesn't seem to have anything to offer Stephane anyway, other than her beauty.
 Incidentally, Emmanuelle Beart is quite credible as a violinist, though that is not her performance that you hear.
 Impressive.

 Daniel Auteuil, Emmanuelle Beart, Andre Dussollier, Elizabeth Bourgine, Brigitte Catillon